 The Town of Babylon has been awarded with a 2020 Project Excellence Award from Preservation Long Island for the repair and adaptive reuse of the Oak Beach Life-Saving Station/Community Center.
 Learn more here.

 Town of Babylon History Museum, at Old Town Hall:

-The Town of Babylon History Museum has three floors of exhibits related to Town of Babylon history, including the jail cells of the former Town of Babylon Police Department, the old Town Courtroom and a special exhibit room with an interactive multimedia table.
+The Town of Babylon History Museum has three floors of exhibits related to Town of Babylon history, including the jail cells of the former Town of Babylon Police Department, and the old Town Courtroom.

 Opened in 1918, Old Town Hall was the first Town Hall erected by the Town of Babylon, and served as the seat of Town government for 40 years.
 In 2005, the building was placed on the National Register of Historic Places.
 After extensive restorations, the Old Town Hall was rededicated as the Town of Babylon History Museum on June 11, 2010.

-The museum is located at 47 West Main Street, Babylon, New York (one block west of Deer Park Avenue).
-Free parking is available – space permitting – in the rear of the building, off of Cottage Row.
+Old Town Hall is located at 47 West Main Street, Babylon, New York (one block west of Deer Park Avenue).
 Metered parking is available throughout Babylon Village.

 Admission to view museum exhibits is FREE.
 Tours of the lobby and old courtroom are self-guided.
 For tours of the old jail cells, staff are available Tuesday, Wednesday, and Thursday – 10:00am to 2:00pm.
 Please check-in at the Historian’s Office.